 Geologist and University of California Davis professor emeritus Eldridge Moores tells Discovery News that politicians who talk about the need to teach students about “the debate” regarding climate change are off the mark.
 "What's missing in that equation is that in the scientific community there is no controversy,” Moores says.
 He adds that while there are “contentious points of disagreement” among climate scientists, there is “near unanimity that climate change is happening."

-Movement to Teach “Both Sides” is About Politics Rather than Science
+The movement to Teach “Both Sides” is About Politics Rather than Science

 Eugenie Scott, director of the National Center for Science Education, tells Discovery News that “this is a political movement rather than an educational movement.”
 She mentions the number of scientific organizations who have made statements supported the conclusions of the Intergovernmental Panel on Climate Change – among them, the American Association for the Advancement of Science, the National Academy of Science, the American Geophysical Union, the Geological Society of America and the American Physical Society.